 Employment problems affect people’s livelihoods and reputation.
 This can lead to huge amounts of stress to you and your family.

-If you have an employment problem, please contact us today on 09 414 0397 or email us email@example.com for a free initial consultation to discuss the circumstances around your employment dispute.
+The law requires you to file a personal grievance or Employment Relationship Problem within 90 days, so it’s essential that you act quickly.
+If you have an employment problem, please contact us today to discuss the circumstances around your employment dispute.

-If you have been made aware of an upcoming redundancy you need to assess if it is a “genuine redundancy”.
-This involves the employer explaining the real reason for making you redundant.
+Redundancies are common in the employment landscape.
+If you have been made aware of an upcoming redundancy or restructure you need to assess if it is a genuine restructure.
+This involves the employer explaining the real reason for making your position redundant.

-I have a been offered a Contract for Service
+Contract for Service

-I have been fired
+You have been fired

 Employers have a duty to act in good faith.
 This applies to the reason for your dismissal and the process that they follow.
 If the dismissal is unjustified then you have an opportunity to make a Personal Grievance claim.
 This can lead to your reinstatement, and/or financial reimbursement and compensation.

-The law requires you to file a claim for a personal grievance within 90 days so you need to act quickly to get the best advice.
-Contact Tim Gunn today for free initial consultation.
+While this is a difficult and stressful time, it is important to get legal advice promptly.
+The law requires you to file a claim for a personal grievance within 90 days, so you need to act fast.
+Contact Shine Lawyers NZ today to book your confidential consultation.